 7 step scholarship journey

 1. Start Early: The earlier you get into the system, the better.
-Start in grade 10, set your self goals and familiarize yourself with the USA college set up, because the more comfortable you are with the process, the less stressful your journey is going to be.
+Start in grade 10, set yourself goals, and familiarize yourself with the USA college set up.
+The more comfortable you are with the process, the less stressful your journey is going to be!

-2. Sign Up for an Evaluation: Collect your stats, achievements, reports cards, video footage and sign up for an evaluation.
-Even if you think you do not meet the standards, scouts know where you should be at your age and will advise if you are on track or not.
+2. Sign Up for an Evaluation: Collect your stats, achievements, report cards, and video footage, and sign up for an evaluation.
+Even if you think you do not meet the standards, our scouts know where you should be at your age, and will advise you as to whether you are on track or not.
 If you are not, you will have until your first-year post-high school to reach the standards required for a significant scholarship, and you can set strategic goals to reach them.

 4. Build Relationships: You should take 2 or 3 years to build strong relationships with your recruiters and coaches.
-This process should start in grade 10, giving yourself 3 years to build lasting relationships with the people who are investing in your future.
-If you neglect them, chances are you will not receive the funding you may deserve.
+This process should start in Grade 10, giving you 3 years to build lasting relationships with the people who are investing in your future.
+If you neglect to do this, chances are you will not receive the funding you deserve.

 5. Take the SAT: Most colleges will require you to take the SAT or ACT exam, either one is acceptable.
 You should study for these tests in grade 11, and you can take them as many times as you like.
 An SAT score of 1250 points is a great score and will stand you in good stead for most college scholarships.

 5. Meet the Coaches: You will want to take time to meet the coaches over video chat or in person.
-Depending on where you live in the world, either option is fine.
-The chemistry between an athlete and a coach is crucial to having a good college experience.
-Make sure you like your coaches and have built a strong relationship with them, before committing to the team.
-If the assistant coaches are the only ones talking to you, just remember the head coach calls the shots.
+Either option is fine, depending on where you live in the world.
+The chemistry between an athlete and a coach is crucial to a good college experience.
+Make sure you like your coaches and have built a strong relationship with them before committing to the team.
+If the assistant coaches are the only ones talking to you, remember that the head coach makes the ultimate decision.

 6. Visit the Campus: Visiting colleges is something you should try and do, budget permitting.
-There are thousands of colleges in the USA.
-Many of which you may not have heard of, so do not write these off as “unknown little schools”.
-Rather take the time to plan an official visit to 4 our 5 colleges who have shown interest in you and get a good feel for the campus, student life, the facilities and the region.
+There are thousands of colleges in the USA, many of which you may not have heard of – so don’t write off any schools simply because you don’t know them.
+Rather take the time to plan an official visit to 4 or 5 colleges who have shown interest in you, and get a good feel for the campus, student life, facilities, and region.

 USA University Sports Scholarships are only for students who perform well academically in the classroom and who are athletically gifted.
 There are scholarship opportunities for almost every sport in the NCAA, from Soccer to Water Polo, Golf to Cross Country; however, each university will have its own budget for each sport.